 - 19. Since we will have some text in the expression itself, there will be no need for the label.
 Click on the label next to the textbox and press the [Delete] key to remove it. - 20.
 Resize the textbox so that it is approximately 6cm wide (you can use the properties for the textbox to make it exact by simply entering 6 in the Width property). - 21.
-Preview the form to see the results of the expression and return to Design view once you are sure it is working properly.
+Move the textbox toward the right side of the form. - 22.
+Save and preview the form to see the results of the expression and return to Design view once you are sure it is working properly.